JavadRasouli/angular2-persian-pipes/doc/PerToEngNumberPipe.md

 ## PerToEngNumberPipe

-This pipe take a '[Template expressions]: https://angular.io/guide/template-syntax#!' and convert to english number.
+This pipe take a '[`Template expressions`](https://angular.io/guide/template-syntax#!)' and convert to english number.

 ##### Example